FarronF/limerick-council-meetings/meetings/2018/11/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 16th October 2018.md

 Social Development Mr. Padraig Malone and Technician, Urban and Village Renewal Ms.

-Ann Lahiff to the Meeting.---
+Ann Lahiff to the Meeting.
+---
 4

 A presentation was given to Members to update them on derelict sites, vacant properties,